The performance management process in most organizations tends to be broken.

 - Facilitate teamwork and collaboration by aligning individual and team objectives.

-With the above objectives in mind, here are some best practices to ensure optimum performance management in your organization.
+With the above objectives and research in mind, here are some best practices to ensure optimum performance management in your organization.

 1. Set clear, measurable goals